 Indonesia’s eastern archipelago is part of Southeast Asia’s Coral Triangle, the world’s most bio-diverse marine ecosystem.
 It is a gem to be preserved.
 Together, North Atlantic Inc. (NAI) and PT Bali Seafood International (BSI) are part of a network of organizations invested in the health of the region.
-Our commercially sponsored fishery management model is changing the conversation of how sustainability can be achieved, producing the enduring results the region not only seeks, but desperately needs.
+Our market informed fisheries evolution model continues to change the conversation of how sustainability can be achieved, producing the enduring results the region not only seeks, but desperately needs.

-We’ve re-imagined sustainability with an emphasis on empowering the fisher communities.
-That means community-managed fisheries where locals have the real-time incentive to protect their resource and the education to do so.
-It means transparent traceability that makes the task of comprehensive data collection easy for large boat fishers and virtually passive task for small boat fishers.
-It means actually incentivizing fishers to use catch methods that minimize the landing of immature fish, which supports stock regeneration and reduces over-fishing of the valuable resource.
-And it means incorporating these strategies into community based fisheries management plans.
+We’ve re-imagined sustainability with an emphasis on changing fishers' behavior in the water.
+It means transparent traceability that makes the task of comprehensive data collection easy for all vessels.
+It means actually incentivizing fishers to use catch methods that minimize the landing of spawning and immature fish, which supports stock regeneration and reduces over-fishing of the valuable resource.
+And it means incorporating these strategies into the community-based fisheries management plans of the empowered communities